secondnetwork/blade-tabler-icons/README.md

 For a full list of available icons see [the SVG directory](resources/svg) or preview them at [tabler-icons.io](https://tabler-icons.io/).

+## Info of update Icons Release

+This repository check for a new Icons Release every week with Github Actions and make a pull request

 ## Requirements

 - PHP 7.4 or higher